 - Instant water heaters:

 - Instant Gas Water Heaters: These tankless or on-demand water heaters run on gas – both on liquefied petroleum gas (LPG) and liquefied natural gas (LNG).
 By turning on the hot water it triggers a gas-powered heat exchanger that quickly heats the water.
-They are even more energy-efficient than instant electric water heaters but are expensive to install.
+They are even more energy-efficient than instant electric water heaters.

 - Heat pump water heaters: